Applying to PUCS

 Applications are accepted no more than one school year in advance.
 Parents wishing to apply for Kindergarten are encouraged to tour the school and apply in the fall preceding their child’s Kindergarten year.
-A child applying for kindergarten must be five (5) years old by August 31st of the year for which he/she is seeking enrollment.
-First graders should be six (6) years old by August 31st.
+A child applying for preschool must be 4 years old by August 31st.
+A child applying for kindergarten must be 5 years old by August 31st of the year for which he/she is seeking enrollment.
+First graders should be six years old by August 31st.

 How to Apply

-Please schedule an Educational Assessment with PUCS.
+Our Admissions Coordinator will reach out to schedule an Educational Assessment for your child.
 We would encourage you to bring a copy of your child’s records with you the day of the assessment.
 Acceptance decisions will be e-mailed and/or mailed to your home.
-Your family will have seven (7) days to respond by submitting a $75.00 non-refundable deposit.
+Your family will have seven (7) days to respond by submitting a $100 non-refundable deposit.
 By making this deposit you’re making a good faith commitment for your child to attend Pittsburgh Urban Christian School.
+This deposit will be required each year that your student re-enrolls.

 The Admissions Process